CharlotteGore/SIDI/README.md

 ![Schematic](https://raw.github.com/CharlotteGore/SIDI/master/SIDI_I2C.png)

-*Actually it doesn't work.
+*Actually the version I sent off to the printers don't work.
 The RESET pin on the ATMega328P is pulled to ground instead of +5v.
 Whoops.
-Easily fixed - don't solder the 10k pullup resistor to the ground pad, connect it with a wire to a 5v contact.. but... agh.
+The schematic and board files have been updated in this repo, but it's Manual Bodge time when the boards arrive..

 ##Progress